Abdulrehmanghani/GigaVision/README.md

         {
             "date_captured": "2022",
             "file_name": "name of image file",
-            "height": height of the image,
+            "height": "height of the image",
-            "id": id of the image,
+            "id": "id of the imag"e,
             "license": 1,
             "url": "",
             "width": "width of the image"
-        },]
+        }]
 ```

 To run the [csv_to_json.py](./Train-annotations-to-coco/csv_to_json.py) please add the `</Training data csv/>` file.